SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 2) spark.sql.dynamicFilter.completion.threshold - This is the time to complete the dynamic filter optimization in spark.
    This is to prevent the scenario where the smaller table where predicates filtering is huge and not completed in threshold time.
 Its value is in seconds.
 The default value is 60.

+3) spark.sql.dynamicFilter.pushdown.threshold - This is the default value for pushdown of the dynamic filter to FileScan / DataSource scan.
+The default value is 5000

 ## Running Dynamic Filter in Spark
 Provide the jar spark-radiant-sql-1.0-SNAPSHOT.jar in the class path for the spark Application.
 For eg using --jars etc.